Santa Ana H-1B Visa Attorney

 - A research and development project worker for the Department of Defense; or

 Despite the temporary nature of this visa, the category adheres to the dual intent doctrine, which is when an applicant can qualify for a nonimmigrant visa even though they ultimately would like to become a lawful permanent resident.
 Once in the United States on the H-1B visa, you may be able to obtain an employment-based green card if you meet all other qualifications.

-At the U.S. Immigration Law Group, LLP, we have the skills and experience needed to help both employers and employees navigate this application process.
+At the U.S. Immigration Law Group, LLP, our Santa Ana H-1B visa attorneys have the skills and experience needed to help both employers and employees navigate this application process.
 We have helped more than 300 people obtain work visas, and we have secured green cards for nearly 3,000.
 Whether your goal is to work in the U.S. temporarily, move here permanently, or bring foreign employees to the United States, we can assist you with every step of the process.